Professor Lisa Saville Young

 Phone: +27(0)46 603 8047

-Theoretical interests include psychoanalytic theory and contemporary attachment theory, and their application to contemporary social issues.
+Theoretical interests lie within the broad area of Psychosocial Studies: I am interested in psychoanalytic theory and contemporary attachment theory, and their application to contemporary social issues including the practice of Psychology in South Africa.

 Qualitative research methodology experience and expertise includes discourse analysis, narrative analysis, interpretative phenomenological analysis and psychosocial research methods (applying psychoanalysis to qualitative research).